EricaSalvato/ADRMPC/README.md

-The MATLAB code allows to apply ADRMPC to a simplified modelization of synchrotron. e assume that the dynamical model of the facility is defined as follows:
+The MATLAB code allows to apply ADRMPC to a simplified modelization of synchrotron, i.e. assuming that the dynamic model of the facility is defined as follows:

 $$
 \left\{ \begin{array}{l}